-In FY2020, there was an amount of \$428,787 included in prepayments for deposit and advances previously made to Prolmmune Company LLC for supply contract.
-Prolmmune Company LLC filed for purported breaches of supply contracts by the Company in February 2020.
-As it is not practical to estimate when the decision of the court will be made, the prepayments has been fully impaired (refer to Note 30 for further details).
+In FY2020, there was an amount of \$428,787 included in prepayments for deposit and advances previously made to Prolimmune Company LLC for supply contract.
+Prolimmune Company LLC filed for purported breaches of supply contracts by the Company in February 2020.
+The prepayments has been fully impaired (refer to Note 30 for further details).